-For those reasons, Saunders saw a need for a master’s program that would go beyond geriatrics to the study of aging well in today’s society.
-Now, with collaboration from teaching faculty across the campus, Georgetown University will launch the new master’s in aging & health program this fall.
+For those reasons, Saunders saw a need for a Master of Science program that would go beyond geriatrics to the study of aging well in today’s society.
+Now, with collaboration from teaching faculty across the campus, Georgetown University will launch the new M.S.
+Aging & Health program this fall.

 Aging as positive

 Saunders defines “aging & health” as the study of people in culture and society, locally and globally, as they age, focusing on health, wellness, quality of life, economics and public policy.